web-archive-group/ELXN42-Article/elxn42.md

 ## Acknowledgements

 We'd like to graciously thank the support of the Social Sciences and Humanities Research Council of Canada, which has supported this work with an Insight Grant (435-2015-0011).
 As well as Russell White and Tom Smyth from Library and Archives Canada for collecting and sharing #elnx42 tweets, and Ed Summers for creating twarc.
-Thanks as well to Jason Colditz, Zack Macdonald, Shawn Graham, Ed Summers, and John Fink.
+Thanks as well to Jason Colditz, Zack Macdonald, Shawn Graham, Ed Summers, Peter Murray, and John Fink.

 ## References